-Pursuant to the University's Title IX & Sexual Misconduct Policy, when an employee who is not a confidential resource becomes aware of alleged misconduct under that policy (including, but not limited to, dating violence, domestic violence, sexual assault, and stalking), the employee is responsible for reporting that information, including the status of the parties if known, to the Title IX Coordinator.
+Pursuant to the University's Title IX Policy, when an employee who is not a confidential resource becomes aware of alleged misconduct under that policy (including, but not limited to, dating violence, domestic violence, sexual assault, and stalking), the employee is responsible for reporting that information, including the status of the parties if known, to the Title IX Coordinator.
 A victim of other types of crimes (e.g., aggravated assault, burglary, etc.) who does not want to pursue action within the University disciplinary system or the criminal justice system is nevertheless encouraged to make a confidential report to a campus security authority.
-Upon the victim's request, a report of the details of the incident can be filed with the University without revealing the victim's identity.
-Such a confidential report complies with the victim's wishes, but still helps the University take appropriate steps to ensure the future safety of the victim and others.
+The University may require employees whose knowledge is imputed to the University to disclose this information to process matters under University Policies.
+Such a confidential report complies with the victim's wishes but still helps the University take appropriate steps to ensure the future safety of the victim and others.
 With such information, the University can keep an accurate record of the number of incidents involving members of the campus community, determine where a pattern of crime may be developing and alert the community as to any potential danger.
 These confidential reports are counted and disclosed in the annual crime statistics for the University.